AlexisLasselin/Algosup-Moonshot-Project/README.md

 ### How ?

 I planned to use an API to get the informations about the seniors and to use a chatbot to answer to the questions of the seniors.

+### What already exists ?

+There is already a lot of chatbot who can help the seniors to be more autonomous like [Lena](https://www.startuphealth.com/lena).
+But I think that it's not enough.
+I think that we can do better.
+Like by implementing a oral chatbot.